Belly Button Piercing Scars

 You should only let a qualified professional do your piercing.
 You wouldn’t let someone without a medical degree suture your wounds, so you shouldn’t let just anybody pierce your skin.

-Amateur piercers are more likely to cause unnecessary damage when piercing, use improper or unsterilized equipment, or otherwise do anything other than a clean and precise job.
+Amateur piercers are more likely to cause unnecessary damage when piercing, due to their lack of experience.
+They may use improper or unsterilized equipment, or be overly aggressive with your piercing, making the skin prone to scarring.

 Be Careful During the Healing Process